 You should already have talked with your employer about establishing an adequate window for recovery.
 You don’t need to tell your boss the details of your procedure, but make it clear that you need time off for medical reasons.
-Depending on the extent of your surgery, plan for anywhere from 5 days to 3 weeks of recovery.
+Depending on the extent of your surgery, plan for anywhere from five days to three weeks of recovery.
 Your surgeon will be able to provide a more accurate estimate.
 Even if you feel ready to return to the office early, play it safe and work from home as much as you can.

 Handle Your Post-op Body With Care

 After some downtime, you may feel the urge to get back into a routine.
 Typically, you should be able to shower three days after surgery (avoid baths at all costs).
 Be careful around incision sites and watch for bruising when gently washing—especially around the face.
 Avoid shaving and direct sunlight when possible.
 Treat your body with care and you will heal correctly.

 You already know the dangers of smoking: how nicotine causes your blood vessels to constrict, limiting the amount of blood that flows to your organs.
 When recovering, you need all the blood flow you can get—so butt out!
 Plus, alcohol is an inflammatory substance.
 Simply put: you don’t need any more swelling during recovery.

 This one may require tremendous restraint, but post-op patients must resist the urge to exert themselves—this includes working out, running, sports, even sex.
 The possibility of bursting a stitch or experiencing trauma to a sensitive and swollen area is too great.
 Additionally, physical activity elevates the heart rate and blood pressure, which can be risky for a body in recovery mode.
 Play it safe and stay off your feet for as long as possible.